knox-cs220-s23/assignment2/README.md

 # Assignment 2

+For each problem below, provide writeups of the solutions.
+Provide a naive solution and then any more efficient solutions you can find.
+Then, implement the most efficient solution you were able to find.
+Comment your code well.

+Total points: 75

+Each question is worth 5 points for code and 5 points for the writeup.
+An additional 5 points is available for finding the extra credit solution (question 3).

 1. Given a string `a` and a string `b`, return `true` if `a` is an anagram of `b`.
 That is, can you reorder the characters of `a` to get `b` or vice-versa?
 	* Solve the problem in O(n^2) time.
 	* Solve the problem in O(nlogn) time.